Workday/canvas-kit/modules/menu/css/README.md

 > Menu renders Canvas-style menu list.

-Use `.wdc-menu` to create a tooltip.
+Use `.wdc-menu` to create a menu.
 This can be used in conjunction with any directional modifiers.

 ```html
 <div class="wdc-menu">